levi-x00/my-devops-portfolio/05-centralized-vpce/readme.md

 ## Testing

-Try to connect in both EC2 instances using session manager and try to access s3
+Try to connect in both EC2 instances using session manager